sezna/EthCC-2022/README.md

-# Sway: a Rust-based Smart Contract Language
+# A year's progress in Sway, the smart contract language for the FuelVM.
-## EthDubai 2022
+## EthCC 2022

 Hosted here: https://sezna.github.io/EthDubai-2022